-So what did the researchers do?
-They compared the genes of 234 people from Pune, India, who ‘primarily’ follow a plant-based diet with those of 311 Americans (mostly from Kansas) who follow a traditional, meat-laden Western diet.
+The research which grabbed all this media attention suggested that following a vegetarian diet may increase the risk of cancer and heart disease by reshaping human DNA to produce mutations.
+The researchers came to this conclusion after comparing the genes of 234 people from Pune, India, who ‘primarily’ follow a plant-based diet with those of 311 Americans (mostly from Kansas) who follow a traditional, meat-laden Western diet.
 They found a higher frequency of a particular gene mutation which increases the conversion of plant polyunsaturated fats into an omega-6 called arachidonic acid (AA).
 This mutation was present in 68% of the people studied in Pune, India, compared with 18% of Americans.

 AA is important for healthy cell membranes and is involved in regulating some immune reactions – mostly those involved in the inflammatory response.
 AA is readily available in a meat-based diet, but can be scarce in a plant-based diet.
 The researchers therefore suggested that following a vegetarian diet through many generations has favoured those carrying this particular mutation, who were more likely to thrive as a result.
 Carnivores, however, who get plenty of AA from their diet, don’t need this mutation.
 In fact, it was suggested they were more likely to thrive without it because inheriting a tendency to generate higher levels of AA would promote inflammation and unwanted blood clotting, both of which are associated with a higher risk of heart disease and cancer.